rakiburrahman307/-NEW-ERA-CONSULTANCY/README.md

-# NBC NEWS
+# New Era Consultancy

 ## Description

-NBC News Application is a web-based news platform that fetches and displays the latest news articles from various categories using the News API.
-Users can browse news articles, view detailed news content, and explore related topics.
+New Era Consultancy is a comprehensive platform providing educational and professional consultancy services.
+It offers a wide range of services including study abroad counseling, job visa counseling, and tourist visa processing.

 ## Table of Contents